 TYPE: – Fossils are found in rocks scattered on the foreshore.
 There are also cliffs here, but you are not likely to find any fossils in these and the low cliffs are quite overgrown.

-Keep an eye open for Carboniferous limestone rocks.
+Keep an eye open for Carboniferous rocks, composed of limestone.
 These tend to be very hard and are usually packed with shells.
 Many bivalves and other shells can also be found and are usually in good condition.
 Most fossils from Fremington come from these blocks.
 These will need to be split if you can find any.

 Common sense when collecting at all locations should be used and prior knowledge of tide times is essential.
 Fremington is tidal and you can easily be cut off at high tide.
 Be careful of areas of mud beside the river and do not venture too far into these as you could get stuck.